-3.2.
-Set Up OpenNMS Horizon to allow Minion communication
+Step 1: Setup OpenNMS Horizon to allow Minion communication

-Communication between a Minion and OpenNMS Horizon uses the REST API and a messaging system, by default ActiveMQ.
-Before installing a Minion, you need to create an authenticated user with the ROLE\MINION security role for these communication channels.
+Communication between a Minion and OpenNMS Horizon uses REST API and a messaging system, by default ActiveMQ.
+An authenticated user in OpenNMS Horizon is required for these communication channels.
+The security role ROLE_MINION includes the minimal amount of permissions required for a Minion to operate.